Mathías Suárez: Club career

 On 2 January 2019, Suárez officially signed with Montpellier until July 2023.
 Suárez made his debut on 3 February 2019 against rivals Nîmes.
 He was substituted at the half time break due to an injury.
 After a clash with Nîmes goalkeeper Paul Bernardoni, he broke three ribs and the estimated injury time was four weeks.

 International career

 Suárez made his debut for Uruguay national team on 16 November 2018 in a friendly against Brazil, as a starter.

 Personal life

-Suárez is the younger brother of Getafe right-back Damián Suárez.
+Suárez is the younger brother of Peñarol right-back Damián Suárez.